 In order to provide the best possible education for children all faculty and staff members continue with professional development opportunities.
 Missouri State Licensing requires each employee to participate in 12 early childhood in-service hours a year.
-Berkley requires 21 hours of in-service for its full time staff.
+Berkley provides 21 hours of in-service for its full-time staff through book readings, work with university faculty, teacher presentation and action research.
+Establish a Community of Practice (CoP) is critical to the quality of our program and child teacher interactions.